solana-labs/solana/docs/src/staking/README.md

 After a stake account is created, you will likely want to delegate the account to a validator node.
 Below are a few places where you can get information about the validators who are currently participating in running the network.
-The Solana team does not recommend any particular validator.
+The Solana Labs team and the Solana Foundation do not recommend any particular validator.

 On this Solana Forum thread, our validators introduce themselves, along with some description of their history and services: